maduoma/mlops-platform/FINAL_MODULAR_COMPLETION_REPORT.md

 - ✅ **Documentation Complete**: Comprehensive guides and best practices
 - ✅ **Error Free**: All code validates without errors or warnings

-The MLOps platform transformation is now **COMPLETE** and ready for both technical interviews and production deployment.
+The MLOps platform transformation is now **COMPLETE** and ready for production deployment.